Variation Table (Gene)

 Short sequence variations are shown by consequence type in the Variation Table.

 This view shows all the variant consequences in a gene.
 If the same variant falls in several transcripts within the same gene, a new row will be displayed for each transcript.
-Therefore, this number reflects the number of variant consequence types across the transcripts.

 - Chr:bp - Chromosome name and base pair co-ordinates

 - Alleles - Possible nucleotides at the position listed in the Chr:bp column.
 These are reported for the forward strand of the genome sequence

 - Global MAF - The global minor allele frequency is calculated using all 1000 Genomes Phase 3 data for this SNP, across populations

 - Class - For example, Single Nucleotide Polymorphism (SNP) and Insertion-Deletion (InDel)